Dialog-IF/dialog/readme.txt

 	1c/03, Lib 1.2.4:

-		Compiler: Patched over a bug with non-ASCII word separators.
+		Compiler: patched over a bug with non-ASCII word separators.
 		The problem isn't really fixed, but it will no longer corrupt your game text.

+		Compiler: better messages when adding resource files to an .aastory file, on both success and failure

 		Unit test runner: (game over) and (game over $) are now overridden in unit.dg, to enable testing of win